• Skip to primary navigation

 • Drills, drivers and different types of drill

-Different Types of Drills and Drivers - Find out about the different types of drill - In this DIY guide we take a look at all the different types of drills, drill/drivers, hammer drills and SDS drills and explain what each is used for
+Different Types of Drills and Drivers - Find out about the different types of drill - In this DIY guide we take a look at all the types of drills, their features and explain what each is used for

 • Using an Angled Drill